Nonconvex Distributed Feedback Optimization for Aggregative Cooperative Robotics: /

 Further, given any $\bar{u} \in \R^{m}$ being an isolated stationary point and a local minimum of $\Fsh$, the point $\col(h(\bar{u}),\bar{u}, \pi^{\w}(h(\bar{u})),\pi^{\z}(\bar{u}))$ is locally asymptotically stable for the closed-loop system resulting from~\eqref{eq:continuous_aggregative} restricted to $\cS$. \end{theorem} The proof is given in Section~\ref{sec:proof}.
 Theorem~\ref{th:convergence} guarantees that, under a suitable initialization, \algo/ asymptotically steers the network into the set $\X$ of stationary points of problem~\eqref{eq:aggregative_problem}.
 More in detail, with the initial conditions restricted to $\mathcal{S}$, Theorem~\ref{th:convergence} guarantees the global asymptotic stability of the set $\{(\x,\uu,\w,\z) \in \R^{n+m+2Nd} \mid (\x,\uu) \in X, \w = \w = \pi^{\w}(\x), \z = \pi^{\z}(\x)\}$~\cite[Th.~1]{Yuandan1994Recent} for the networked dynamics arising from~\eqref{eq:continuous_aggregative}.
-Further, with the initial conditions restricted to $\mathcal{S}$, Theorem~\ref{th:convergence} ensures asymptotic stability for the configurations corresponding to isolated stationary points of $\Fsh$ that are local minima. \begin{remark} Theorem~\ref{th:convergence} is in agreement with the discussions in~\cite{hauswirth2020timescale} and~\cite{absil2006stable}.
+Further, with the initial conditions restricted to $\mathcal{S}$, Theorem~\ref{th:convergence} ensures asymptotic stability for the configurations corresponding to isolated stationary points $\bar{\uu}$ of $\Fsh$ that are local minima, i.e., the point $\col(h(\bar{u}),\bar{u}, \pi^{\w}(h(\bar{u})),\pi^{\z}(\bar{u}))$.
+Namely, for each local minimizer $\bar{\uu}$, there exists $\mathcal{S}_0 \subseteq \mathcal{S}$ such that the system trajectories starting in $\mathcal{S}_0$ asymptotically converge to $\col(h(\bar{u}),\bar{u}, \pi^{\w}(h(\bar{u})),\pi^{\z}(\bar{u}))$. \begin{remark} Theorem~\ref{th:convergence} is in agreement with the discussions in~\cite{hauswirth2020timescale} and~\cite{absil2006stable}.
 More in detail, although any stationary point has a related configuration representing an equilibrium of the aggregate form of~\eqref{eq:continuous_aggregative}, in general, the configurations related to local minima are stable equilibria but not necessarily asymptotically stable.
 Further, the configurations related to saddle points and local maxima are unstable.
-Finally, in the case of strong convexity, the configuration corresponding to the (unique) problem solution is exponentially stable.\oprocend \end{remark} The key intuition behind Theorem~\ref{th:convergence} consists in reformulating the whole closed-loop dynamics resulting from~\eqref{eq:continuous_aggregative} as a singularly perturbed system given by the interconnection of three subsystems.
+Finally, in the case of (local) strong convexity, the configuration corresponding to the problem solution is exponentially stable.
+This last claim holds since the strong convexity in a neighborhood $\mathcal{U}$ of a minimizer $\bar{\uu} \in \R^m$ of $\Fsh$ implies that $\norm{\nabla \Fsh(\uu)}^2 \ge 2\PL(\Fsh(\uu) - \Fsh(\bar{\uu}))$ for all $\uu\in \mathcal{U}$ and some $\PL > 0$.
+By plugging this result into the Lyapunov function derivative bound provided in~\eqref{eq:Vdot_negative}, the exponential stability follows by~\cite[Th.~4.10]{khalil2002nonlinear}.\oprocend \end{remark} The key intuition behind Theorem~\ref{th:convergence} consists in reformulating the whole closed-loop dynamics resulting from~\eqref{eq:continuous_aggregative} as a singularly perturbed system given by the interconnection of three subsystems.
 In detail, the bounds $\bar{\alpha}_1$ and $\bar{\alpha}_2$ characterize the required timescale separation and depend on the problem parameters (e.g., network connectivity, Lipschitz constants of the dynamics, etc.).